 Tics usually are not preventable.
 However, reducing stress, not drawing attention to the tics, normalizing the tics, and ensuring the child gets good rest and sleep can go a long way to improve tics and quality of life.

-There are no medications that stop tics completely.
+There are no medications that completely stop tics.
 If tics are causing pain or are severe, our team may prescribe medications with the goal of reducing the frequency and severity of tics.

 An important aspect of treatment is addressing the psychosocial impact that tics may have on your child.
 Getting emotional support from family, friends, your neurologist and a psychologist or counselor can be very helpful.

 It is important that your child’s teachers be educated about tics so they do not draw extra attention to the tics.
-They also can update you about how your child’s tics affect him or her at school.
+They also can update you about how your child’s tics affect them at school.
 Bullying may occur as a result of tics and should be addressed as soon as the school, parent or child recognizes it.